MGXlab/Viral-Metagenomics-2021/_episodes/06-Profiles correlation.md

 # how many scaffolds do we have in the bin?
 $ wc -l 3_profiles/scaffolds_corr_90_ids.txt

+# extract the sequence of the scaffolds
+$ seqtk subseq 1_cross-assembly/cross_scaffolds.fasta 3_profiles/scaffolds_corr_90_headers.txt > 3_profiles/scaffolds_corr_90.fasta
 ~~~

+>## Challenge: BLAST one of the scaffolds
+> BLAST (Basic Local Alignment Search Tool) has become so important in bioinformatics that has its own verb, _to blast_ something.
+In its [online version](https://blast.ncbi.nlm.nih.gov/Blast.cgi) you can check if there is any sequence similar to your scaffolds in the public databases.
+Choose one of them and _blast_ it.
+Is there any hit?
+If so, to which organism?
+{: .challenge}

 So, we have a set of scaffolds that seem to come from the same genome.
 In the next section we will try to reconstruct it.